Prerequisites: Junior standing in Plant Biology degree program

 A previous class in Genetics is highly recommended.

 Description: Application of classical and molecular genetic principles to the explanation of variation observed in plant families and populations.
 Interpretation of information gathered from whole plant trait observation and from molecular analysis.
 Relationships between crops and weeds.
 Examples from genetic studies on both crop and weed species are the basis of course.

-Prerequisites: PLPT 369 or one semester of introductory plant pathology
+Prerequisites: BIOS/PLPT 369 or one semester of introductory plant pathology.

 Description: Identification, biology and ecology of weedy and invasive plants.
 Principles of invasive plant management by preventative, cultural, biological, mechanical and chemical means using an adaptive management framework.
 Herbicide terminology and classification, plant-herbicide and soil-herbicide interactions, equipment calibration and dosage calculations.

 Description: Overview of the technical and sociocultural dimensions of global food insecurity.